vaidika01/Anime-Explore/README.md

 # [AniQuick (Anime Explore)](https://aniquick.onrender.com/)

-Anime Explorer is a React-based web application that allows users to explore popular and airing anime series.
+AnQuick is a React-based web application that allows users to explore popular and airing anime series.
 Users can search for anime, view detailed information about individual anime, and browse characters and galleries.

 ## Features